mcdexio/mcdex-references/en-US/general-information.md

 **Perpetual contracts**

 Trade with order book:
-- Trading Fees: 0% for makers and 0.15% for takers.
+- Trading Fees: 0% for makers and 2% for takers.
-- Small order (Quantity < 12000 USD) trading fees: 0% for makers and 1% for takers.
+- Min order size: $10,000.
+When the trading value is below $10,000, please trade against AMM.
-- Gas Fees: NIL (Gas costs for all trades are completely covered by MCDEX)
+- Gas Fees: NIL (Gas costs for all trades are completely covered by MCDEX).

 Trade with AMM:
 - trading Fees: 0.3% goes to the liquidity provider